Genivia/ugrep/README.md

 <br>
 <img src="https://www.genivia.com/images/scranim.gif" width="438" alt="">

-- Written in clean and efficient C++11, built for speed and thoroughly tested
+- Written in clean and efficient C++11 for features and speed, thoroughly tested

 - Portable (Linux, Unix, MacOS, Windows, etc), includes x86 and x64 binaries for Windows in the [releases](https://github.com/Genivia/ugrep/releases)

-- Ultra fast with new match algorithms, easily beating grep, ripgrep, silver searcher, hyperscan, sift, etc. see [performance benchmarks](#speed)
+- Ultra fast with new match algorithms and features, beating grep, ripgrep, silver searcher, hyperscan, sift, etc. see [performance](#speed)

 - User-friendly with sensible defaults and customizable [configuration files](#config) used by the `ug` command, which is the same as `ugrep --config` to load the .ugrep configuration file with your preferences